kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 ### Admin Configuration

+Cluster Admin must enable "experimental features" to use this feature:
+* Ensure that the `--enable-experimental-features=true` flag is passed to the `kube-controller-manager` binary.

-No configuration is required by the admin!
-3 cloud providers will be provided in the alpha version of this feature: EBS, GCE, and Cinder.
+The alpha version of this feature supports provisioning of 3 types of volumes: GCE PD, AWS EBS, and Cinder.

-When Kubernetes is running in one of those clouds, there will be an implied provisioner.
+Kubernetes determines which provisioner to use based on the cloud provider the cluster is running in:
+* When running on GCE it provisions GCE PD volumes.
+* When running on AWS it provisions AWS EBS volumes.
+* When running on OpenStack it provisions Cinder volumes.

 There is no provisioner when running outside of any of those 3 cloud providers.

 A fourth provisioner is included for testing and development only.
 It creates HostPath volumes,